instana/ibm-monitoring-integration/README.md

 Instana is an [APM solution](https://www.instana.com/product-overview/) built for microservices that enables IT Ops to build applications faster and deliver higher quality services by automating monitoring, tracing and root cause analysis.

-## IBM Monitoring Instana Integration Service Deployment
+## IBM Monitoring Instana Integration Service

 This repository contains the deployment package for the IBM Monitoring Instana Integration Service.
 The IBM Monitoring Instana Integration Service enables a select subset of IBM ITM V6 and ITCAM agents to send monitoring data to an Instana server.